 Founded in 1996, the casalQuartet’s formal training took place under the watchful eyes of the Carmina Quartet in Zurich, the Alban Berg in Cologne and Walter Levin in Basel.

-musicians see the string quartet as one of the most versatile genres in music, equally successful in its journeys to the 17th century, to Tango Nuevo, jazz and the newest works of today, and well adapted to extending previous programming boundaries by the inclusion of theatre, dance and literature.
-Projects for young people, as well as commentated concerts are features which are a part of the quartet’s mission, which is to create a lively dialogue between tradition and innovation.
+The four musicians see the string quartet as one of the most versatile genres in music, equally successful in its journeys from the 17th century to Tango Nuevo, jazz and the newest works of today, and well adapted to extending previous programming boundaries by the inclusion of theatre, dance and literature.
+Projects for young people, as well as moderated concerts are features of the quartet’s mission, which is to create a lively dialogue between tradition and innovation.

 The intensive and substantial work on the ideal period instruments by Jacobus Stainer from around 1650 and the largely unknown music of the 18th century during the last years not only gained many fans for the ensembles mission, but also created an unparalleled quartet-sound and -style, which sheds a new light on the „Golden Period“ of the string quartet.

 In 2020 the casalQuartet published „Beethovens World“, a voluminous box of 5 CDs and a 112page booklet, featuring three central string quartets by Beethoven, contrasted with six quartets by Mendelssohn, Boccherini, Haydn, Schubert, Schumann, Donizetti and three World Premiere Recordings of pieces by Adalbert Gyrowetz, Carl Czerny and Peter Hänsel, all composed in the same years as Beethovens quartets.
 The box won high critical acclaim internationally.